 Radiographic appearance right after surgery to remove the stones in the urinary bladder

 Ultrasound is a very precise method to diagnose stones in the urinary bladder.
 It is particularly helpful for radiolucent stones and anatomical defects of the bladder wall.
-In this picture U BLAD is the urinary bladder filled with urine (the dark area), and CALC are bladder stones (calculi).

 There are many different types of bladder stones.
 Some of the most common ones include: